 Make this the next time you bake a ham or throw a nice piece of meat on the grill.
 Potatoes and cream.
 Oh, and butter.
 It would be perfect for Easter.
 (I know what you’re wondering…doesn’t “gratin” mean cheese?
 Nope.
 Not the French way.)

-Thank you Kathie Alex from Cooking with Friends in France, a culinary immersion program I had the pleasure of attending several years ago at La Pitchoune, Julia Childs’ home in the South of France.
+Thank you Kathie Alex from Cooking with Friends in France, a culinary program I had the pleasure of attending in 2001 at La Pitchoune, Julia Childs’ home in the South of France.

 - 1 cup whole milk